Perdiem Side Effects

 Generic Name: psyllium / senna

-Note: This page contains side effects data for the generic drug psyllium / senna.
-It is possible that some of the dosage forms included below may not apply to the brand name Perdiem.
+Note: This document contains side effect information about psyllium / senna.
+Some of the dosage forms listed on this page may not apply to the brand name Perdiem.

 Gastrointestinal side effects have included several cases of esophageal impaction and duodenal bezoars in patients receiving a bulk laxative product containing 82% psyllium and 18% senna (commercially available as Perdiem Overnight Relief).[Ref]